-Our obligations to the holders of our Convertible Notes are secured by a security interest in substantially all of our assets, if we default on those obligations, the convertible noteholders could foreclose on our assets.
+- Our obligations to the holders of our Convertible Notes are secured by a security interest in substantially all of our assets, if we default on those obligations, the convertible noteholders could foreclose on our assets. - The Company did not make the interest payment on the Convertible Notes due on March 1, 2023, which may result in an Event of Default under the Indenture governing the Convertible Notes.